EARLY YEARS

 My life in music ...

-Since the very beginning, this journey has been a constant combination of faith, determination, sacrifice and hard work.
-It also continues to fill me with inspiration and satisfaction.
-And for all the blessings and challenges it ultimately brings a sense of gratitude for all that's been and all that's yet to come.
-There were many pivotal and supportive people that helped me along the way and for them, my appreciation runs deep!
+Since the beginning, my journey has been a continuing combination of faith, determination, sacrifice and hard work.
+There were many pivotal, supportive people that helped me along the way and for them, my appreciation runs deep!

-Early impressions ..
+First impressions ..

 Early inspiration ...